2 Dead And 4 Injured In Shooting At University Of North Carolina Charlotte Campus

 Two people were found dead at the scene, and two others have life-threatening injuries.
 Another two people sustained injuries that are not life-threatening, according to The Associated Press, citing the Mecklenburg Emergency Medical Services Agency.

-It was not immediately known whether the victims were students, educators or staff.
+It was not immediately known whether the victims are students, educators or staff.

-The campus remained on lockdown much of Tuesday afternoon.
+The campus remained on lockdown for much of Tuesday afternoon.

-Earlier, tweets by the campus's Office of Emergency Management advised people to "Run, Hide, Fight.
-Secure yourself immediately," as "law enforcement is individually sweeping buildings on campus."
+Earlier, tweets by the campus' Office of Emergency Management advised people to "Run, Hide, Fight.
+Secure yourself immediately" as "law enforcement is individually sweeping buildings on campus."

 The shots were fired near the school's Kennedy building.